Stability of Axion-Dilaton Wormholes: Conclusions

 We should point out that we focussed our analysis on the homogeneous sector of the perturbations.
 This is the sector that we expect to be the most relevant for the stability of the solutions, as higher harmonics come with additional gradient energy, which always increases the energy.
 In fact, for the case of purely axionic wormholes (without dilaton), this is precisely what was found in \cite{Loges:2022nuw}.
 By contrast, the instabilities that we found (i.e.,~the negative modes associated with some of the wormholes) stem from homogeneous perturbations of the dilaton-gravity system, with the axion remaining frozen.
 Thus we can identify the dilaton as the actual source of the instabilities we found.
 This is significant, as in string theory one always expects an axion to be paired with a dilaton field.

 In fact, if one tries to connect string theoretic solutions to phenomenology, it is important that the dilaton obtain a mass.
 This is because the dilaton contributes to determining the couplings between gravity and matter fields, and observationally the coupling ``constants'' are indeed found to be constant, both over cosmological time and length scales \cite{Uzan:2002vq}.
-This means that our results apply to a potentially realistic context, in which the puzzles associated with Euclidean wormholes, such as the issues regarding unitarity and locality, are sharpened.
-In this vein, we hope that our results may help in elucidating the role of wormholes in quantum gravity.
+This means that our results apply to a potentially realistic context, in which the puzzles associated with Euclidean wormholes are sharpened.

+To conclude, we have found that Euclidean wormhole solutions exist and are perturbatively stable, in the context of axion-dilaton-gravity, which is a framework that provides a realistic extension of know physics.
+This means that they will indeed contribute to gravitational path integrals and that the paradoxes associated with factorisation in holography, the tension with certain quantum gravity principles, the apparent loss of unitarity or the random values of coupling constants cannot be discarded that easily.
+On the contrary, our work suggests that these issues will have to be faced head on in future studies.

 \acknowledgments C.J.~thanks Simon Maenaut for useful discussions.
 C.J.~is supported by the postdoctoral junior fellowship 1227524N from the Research Foundation - Flanders (FWO).
 The work of G.L. is supported in part by the Shota Rustaveli National Science Foundation of Georgia with Grant N FR-21-860.
 J.L.L. gratefully acknowledges the support of the European Research Council (ERC) in the form of the ERC Consolidator Grant CoG 772295 ``Qosmology''.